theRealAph/ScopeLocals/README.md

 ```

 The fork/join model offered by `StructuredTaskScope` means that the value bound by `ScopedValue.where(...).run(...)` has a determinate lifetime.
 The `Principal` is available while the child thread is running, and `scope.join()` ensures that child threads terminate and thus no longer use it.
 This avoids the problem of unbounded lifetimes seen when using thread-local variables.

+[_Remark_: Suggested alternative]

+The fork/join model offered by `StructuredTaskScope` means that the dynamic scope of the binding is still bounded
+by the lifetime of the call to `ScopedValue.where(...).run(...)`.
+The `Principal` will remain in scope while the child
+thread is running, and `scope.join()` ensures that child threads terminate before `run(...)` can return, rendering
+the binding inaccessible.
+This avoids the problem of unbounded lifetimes seen when using thread-local variables.

 ### Migrating to scoped values